Or maybe you're looking for Height Advantage: The Ultimate Guide to Unlocking Max Height—for some extra inches, if you know what I mean.

 Does Tall or nah use AI?

 No, Tall or nah does not use AI (artificial intelligence) in any way.
 Every calculation made by Tall or nah is performed using advanced statistical methods on actual human data.
-Tall or nah is a height calculator in the truest sense.
+Tall or nah is a statistical height calculator in the truest sense.

 How does Tall or nah work?